the practical kitchen

 Knead the dough a few times against the counter to press out any air bubbles and secure the mini chocolate chips in place.

-Shape the soft dough into a ball (don't worry if some chocolate chips pop out, just pop them back in).
+Shape the dough into a ball (don't worry if some chocolate chips pop out).
 Now it's ready for the first rise.

-Place the dough back in the bowl, cover it, and let it rest in a warm spot for 1 hour (~72°F) at room temperature or until it just about doubles in size.
+Lightly grease the mixer bowl and place the dough back inside.
+Cover it, and let it rest in a warm spot until it just about doubles in size.
 If your kitchen is cold, it may need more time.

 You'll know the dough is properly proofed when you press a lightly floured finger into the dough, and the indentation fills back in slowly and not all the way.
 If it fills back in quickly and completely, let it keep rising for another 30-60 minutes.